GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You call an object you have physically possessed before, which you are able to perceive, to come to you.
 It moves at a speed of 20 yards per move.
 If an obstacle comes between you and the object, it harmlessly bounces off the obstacle and falls instead of continuing.
 The object can fall at your feet, conveniently slip into the appropriate container on your person, or enter you hand seamlessly once it arrives.

-If a creature has possessed the object since you did, the spell will not work and you will know that the item has been distrubed in some way.
+If a creature has possessed the object since you did, the spell will not work and you will know that the item has been disturbed in some way.

 **At Higher Tiers**: Each tier beyond minimum increases the range by 25 yards, and the speed by 5 yards.
 It can travel for a number of rounds equal to double the tier of the spell if need be to reach you